Lukbes1/Morsecode-Translator/README.md

 A small morsecode translator written in C# for general morsecode translation for a console app.

 ## Description
-This is one the very first versions of my MorseCode-Translator containing simple convertions.
+This is one of the very first versions of my MorseCode-Translator containing simple convertions.
 It makes use of a flexible MorseCharCollection in which you can chose from plenty of characters to display.
 You can either start with the whole alphabet, only a few of them or completely new ones that are not defined yet (e.g dollar sign $).